Department of Agriculture and Water Resources, 2017

 The legal framework supporting the giving of infringement notices is set out in the WELS Act and Part 8 of the Water Efficiency Labelling and Standards Regulations 2005(WELS Regulations).
 The Water Efficiency Labelling and Standards Scheme Infringement Notice Statement (statement) sets out how these requirements are to be addressed by the WELS Regulator or their delegate.

 This statement is supported by the WELS Compliance and Enforcement Policy 2017, which sets out the approach taken by the WELS Regulator to maximise compliance with the requirements of the WELS Act.

 Infringement notices provide a relatively simple administrative method, used widely under Commonwealth, state and territory legislation, for dealing with alleged contraventions of the law.
 An infringement notice provides an alternative to prosecution for certain criminal offences under the WELS Act or proceedings for a civil penalty order under the WELS Act.
 If the person who has been given an infringement notice chooses to pay the amount specified by the notice on time, and the notice is not withdrawn, all liability regarding the alleged contravention is discharged and no further proceedings may be taken against that person for that alleged contravention(s).

 A person who has been given an infringement notice may choose not to pay the amount.
 However, if a person does not pay an infringement notice, that person may be prosecuted in a court for the alleged offence(s) and/or proceedings seeking a civil penalty order may be brought in relation to the alleged contravention.
-The court will then make its decision on the penalty amount for the contravention up to the maximum penalty for that contravention, not just the infringement notice penalty (see
+The court will then make its decision on the penalty amount for the contravention up to the maximum penalty for that contravention, not just the infringement notice penalty (see Appendix A).

 A person may apply for an extension of time to pay or an arrangement to pay by instalments.
 A person may also seek to have the notice withdrawn.